Is lightning near St. Petersburg right now?

 Thunderstorm season near St. Petersburg

-St. Petersburg sits in Florida, which averages about 80 thunderstorm days a year — roughly 3.2× the US average of 25.
+St. Petersburg sits in Florida, which averages about 80 thunderstorm days a year — roughly 3.2× the national average of 25.
 Lightning near St. Petersburg is most frequent June–September.

 - FL thunderstorm days/yr